Neutrinos as a new tool to characterise the Milky Way Centre

+where $\bm{ x} = \{\bm{x}_1,\ldots,\bm{x}_N\}$ is a vector of data associated to the $N$ events in the data set.
+For each event, the data come as a vector of energy, longitude and latitude values, $\bm{x}_i=\{E_i,\,l_i,\,b_i\}$. $\bm{\theta} = \{n_s,\,n_b,\,n_{\rm p1},\,n_{\rm p2}\}$ represents the fit parameters, i.e. the numbers of events due to the CMZ, background, HESS 1745$-$290, and G0.9+0.1, respectively.
+The likelihood is defined as the product of the probability that each event seen comes from either model in question:

+where $f_s$ refers to the probability distribution function for the signal, which differs for the null and alternative hypothesis. $f_b$, $f_{\rm p1}$, and $f_{\rm p2}$ are the probability distribution function for the background and the two point sources.
+The four numbers of events used to scale the probability distributions are treated as nuisance parameters.

+The probability distributions used in the likelihood have four dimensions: energy, angular resolution, latitude and longitude.
+The angular resolution as a function of detected muon energy is taken from Ref.~\cite{KM3NeT2024EPJC}, and used to smear the latitude-longitude maps with a Gaussian kernel.
+Since we assume a univocal relationship between energy and angular resolution, the probability distribution becomes effectively three dimensional.
+The middle panels of \figurename~\ref{fig:neutrino_map} show the distribution with an angular resolution of $0.1^\circ$ as an illustration.
+For atmospheric and diffuse astrophysical neutrinos we assume a flat distribution in latitude and longitude.
+For HESS J1745$-$290 and G0.9+0.1, point-like emission is assumed, centred at the source locations marked in \figurename~\ref{fig:neutrino_map}.
+Lastly, the energy probability distributions are those shown in \figurename~\ref{fig:bkg_signal}.

 Given the small sample size, we employ a parametric bootstrapping technique to generate the probability distribution of the test statistic under each hypothesis.
-To do so, we generate datasets under both hypotheses by sampling signal and background events from the same three-dimensional probability distributions used in the likelihood, and then compute the test on each dataset.
+To do so, we generate datasets under both hypotheses by sampling signal and background events from the same four-dimensional probability distributions used in the likelihood, and then compute the test on each dataset.
 Finally, we extract the model-discrimination significance by identifying the quantile of the test statistic’s probability distribution under the alternative hypothesis that corresponds to the median of the null hypothesis distribution.
 We perform this bootstrapping procedure for a range of IceCube-equivalent-year values to interpolate the evolution of discrimination significance over time.

 The results we obtain are shown in \figurename~\ref{fig:significance}.
 The model discrimination significance increases approximately with the square root of the exposure, in line with the expected scaling of statistical uncertainties.
-Our baseline result, using a projected angular resolution of $0.05^\circ$~\cite{Haack2024icrc}, reaches a $3\sigma$ discrimination power for the best-fit HESS energy spectrum after about 50 IceCube-equivalent-years.
-This is an exposure we expect to accumulate within two decades, even if only a fraction of the planned neutrino telescopes are ultimately constructed.
-The plot also illustrates the impact of angular resolution, which is, along with exposure, the most important detector parameter.
+Our baseline result reaches a $3\sigma$ discrimination power for the best-fit HESS energy spectrum after about 80 IceCube-equivalent-years.
+This is an exposure we expect to accumulate within the next three decades.